PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 **Password** : SendMeYourEmail

 - First step : Subscribe to all topics
-- Second step : Subscribe to specifique topic /Workshop/Hardware/MQTT
+- Second step : Subscribe to specific topic /Workshop/Hardware/MQTT
 > 😊 Subscribe to the topic

 ### 📚 Documentation: